 So what is the best savings account for £100k?
 With £100,000 in cash it's important that you secure the best savings rate.
-Keeping money in cash is risk free so the returns are lower than the potential returns if you invested in stocks and shares, investment funds or other more risky alternatives.
-Below I show you the steps to take to get the best return on £100k cash as well as the simple way to ensure you are always in the best savings account for £100,000.
-Then I also tell you the best & easiest way to get the best interest rate on £100,000, which gives you an extra £915 interest a year on top of what you are likely to achieve on your own.
+Keeping money in cash is risk-free so the returns are lower than the potential returns if you invested in stocks and shares, investment funds or other more risky alternatives.
+Below I show you the steps to take to get the best return on £100k cash as well as the simple way to ensure you are always in the best savings account for £100,000 (hint - see step 6 below).

 Step 1 - Understanding the Financial Services Compensation Scheme (FSCS)

 Any money you invest with a UK bank or building society is protected up to £85,000 (£170,000 on joint accounts).
 Take a look at this quick video which explains the scheme.
 The scheme covers you for up to £85,000 in each account where you are invested providing the bank or building society has their own banking authorisation.
 Some banks and building societies are part of a bigger organisation and share their banking authorisation with other brands in the organisation.
 In cases where this happens, you will only be covered for up to £85,000 across all the banking brands within the organisation.

 So when looking for the best savings account for your £100,000 bear in mind that you will actually need to use two or more accounts with institutions with their own banking licence to be fully covered by the FSCS.
 Alternatively, you could simply open a joint account with your partner and your £100,000 would be fully protected.
 Of course, your partner would be able to access the money without your authorisation.

 Don't forget that you need to take into account any existing savings account you have with each institution to ensure your £100k is fully covered under the FSCS.

 Step 2 - Use your cash ISA allowance first